Why eight glasses of water a day is a myth when it comes to hydration

 The science of hydration and why eight glasses of water a day is a myth

-As temperatures rise across the globe, so do heat-related illnesses.
+As Britain gears up for a potential 30C heatwave, heat-related illnesses look set to rise alongside temperatures.
 But do you know how much water you really need for optimum health?
 Maria Lally talks to the experts to find out

 Join our commenting forum